ShinjiKatoA16/UCSY-sw-eng/ubuntu-custom.md

 ## Shutdown time
 Shutdown time can be shortened by changing /etc/systemd/system.conf file.

+## Caps Lock -> Ctrl key
+Ctrl key is often used in Linux and VIM or other editors.
+Many programmers prefer to use Caps Lock to Ctrl.
+There are some keyboards that have Ctrl Key at left of 'A' key, for example, Happy Hacking Keyboard.

+## VIM
+VIM can be customized.
+There are many good .vimrc samples in internet.

 ## Homework
-If you find useful customization on the internet, please introduce it in Blog/SNS in Burmese.
+If you find useful customization on the internet, please try it and introduce in Blog/SNS in Burmese.